lilezek/awesome-metadata/README.md

 This utility makes automatic serialization and deseralization possible with the library [TSON](https://github.com/lilezek/tson).

+You can see an example of emitted metadata in this project at [src/metadata.ts](https://github.com/lilezek/awesome-metadata/blob/master/src/metadata.ts).

 # Goals

 The goal of this project is to offer metadata for all elements in TypeScript, being as simple as possible.